MD Admissions Timeline

 File Closed

 Your application package has been carefully reviewed and considered.
-At this point, we have determined that you will not be receiving an interview invitation.
+At this point, we have determined that you will not receive an interview invitation.

 Interview Day